Voice of America

-Voice of America (VOA or VoA) is the state-owned news network and international radio broadcaster of the United States of America.
-It is the largest and oldest U.S.-funded international broadcaster.
-VOA produces digital, TV, and radio content in 48 languages, which it distributes to affiliate stations around the world.
-Its targeted and primary audience is non-American.
+Voice of America (VOA or VoA) is an international broadcaster funded by the United States federal government and established in 1942.
+It is the largest and oldest of the USA's existing international broadcasters, producing digital, TV, and radio content in 48 languages for affiliate stations around the world.
+Its targeted and primary audience is non-Americans outside the American borders, especially those living in countries without press freedom or independent journalism.

-VOA was established in 1942, and the VOA charter (Public Laws 94-350 and 103–415) was signed into law in 1976 by President Gerald Ford.
+VOA was established in 1942, during World War II.
+Building on American use of shortwave radio during the war, it initially served as an anti-propaganda tool against Axis misinformation but expanded to include other forms of content like American music programs for cultural diplomacy.
+During the Cold War, its operations expanded in an effort to fight communism and played a role in the decline of communism in several countries.
+Throughout its operations, it has aimed to broadcast uncensored information to residents under restrictive regimes, even airing behind the Iron Curtain.
+In response, some countries began investing in technology to jam VOA broadcasts.
+In 2017, Russia designated VOA a foreign agent, requiring it to establish a Russian legal entity.
+It was blocked in Russia along with some other western international broadcasters in 2022.
+Its programming can be accessed by Russian listeners using VPNs and other software.
+Its journalists often take substantial risks reporting inside repressive regimes.

-VOA is headquartered in Washington, D.C., and overseen by the U.S. Agency for Global Media (USAGM), an independent agency of the U.S. government.
+It is headquartered in Washington, D.C., and overseen by the U.S. Agency for Global Media (USAGM), an independent agency of the U.S. government funded with Congressional approval, which also oversees Radio Free Europe/Radio Liberty.
 Funds are appropriated annually under the budget for embassies and consulates.
-As of 2022, VOA has a weekly worldwide audience of approximately 326 million (up from 236.6 million in 2016) and employs 961 staff with annual budget of $252 million.
+As of 2022, VOA had a weekly worldwide audience of approximately 326 million (up from 237 million in 2016) and employed 961 staff with an annual budget of $267.5 million.

-Voice of America is seen by many listeners as having a positive impact, it also serves US diplomacy.